-(The following is a post by Hong Ta-Moore, Reference Librarian, Asian Division.)
+(The following post is by Charlotte Giles, South Asia Reference Librarian, Asian Division.)

 This is an announcement of the release of the Ivy Plus Libraries Confederation’s (IPLC) Global Social Responses to Covid-19 Web Archive.
 The web archive represents a wide range of websites related to Covid-19 that are maintained by residents of all parts of the world: Africa; East Asia; Eastern Europe, Russia, and other territories of the former Soviet Union; Latin America and the Caribbean; the Middle East and North Africa; Oceania; and South and Southeast Asia.
 The coverage includes regional and social responses to the pandemic, which shed light on the scope of the pandemic’s humanitarian, socioeconomic, and cultural impacts.
 The archive has captured sites that are no longer available, or at risk, making this a collection of high importance to researchers.